PublicSatanicVoid/WindowsPowerWash/docs/USAGE_INTERACTIVE.md

 - Open a PowerShell prompt as an Administrator
 - `cd` to the directory containing `PowerWash.ps1`, e.g.: `cd C:\Users\User\Downloads`
 - Run PowerWash: `.\PowerWash.ps1`
 - You will be prompted step by step which PowerWash features you want to use.
+Make sure to read the descriptions carefully!

 ### Usage: Benchmarking (recommended, but slower)
 - Open a PowerShell prompt as an Administrator